YTxFSGAMERz/Cybersecurity/CyberSecurity-Task-(Bash Scripting)/README.md

 ## 🎯 Objective

-Write a Bash script to read the contents of a protected file (`secret.txt`) using `read_secret.sh` and print the output on screen.
+Write a Bash script to read the contents of a protected file (`secret.txt`) using `read_secret.sh`, store the content in a variable, and print it on screen.

 ---